matestack/matestack-docs/app/markdown/paper.md

-# Basemate: Escape the frontend hustle
+# Matestack: Escape the frontend hustle
 #### Create maintainable, dynamic and beautiful UIs easily

 basemate melts Rails and Vue.js down to one holistic Web Dev Framework.